 We deny that changing social conditions ever make God-ordained marriage or family roles obsolete or irrelevant.

-We affirm that Scripture reveals God’s standards for sexual relationships, deviation from which is sinful.
+We affirm that Scripture reveals God’s standards for sexual relationships, and that deviation from those standards is sinful.

 We affirm that sexual intercourse is legitimate only in a heterosexual marriage relationship.

-We affirm that God’s grace in Christ can deliver men and women from bondage to deviant sexual practice, be they heterosexual or homosexual, and the church must assume responsibility for restoring such members to a life that honors God.
+We affirm that God’s grace in Christ can deliver men and women from bondage to sexual sin, be they heterosexual or homosexual, and the church must assume responsibility for restoring such members to a life that honors God.

-We affirm that Christians must exercise a compassion, kindness, and forgiveness in the ministry of God’s grace to those whose lives have been scarred by sexual deviations.
+We affirm that Christians must exercise a compassion, kindness, and forgiveness in the ministry of God’s grace to those whose lives have been scarred by sinful sexual practices.

 We affirm that human fulfillment does not depend on satisfying sexual drives; hedonism and related philosophies encouraging promiscuous sexuality are wrong and lead to ruin.